 I may have moaned in my head about all the admin stuff that goes with moving but I soon got over that, and when I look back now, I am glad I pushed myself to do these things.
 Why?
 Because they set the precedent for years to come.

 Stages of Life – Stages of Comfort

 If you are young and single, the few ties that you have enable you to be the most mobile you can be.
 You may want to go travelling, why not?
-Experiences of other communities, cultures, lifestyles are enriching.
-Combine making an income with travelling and the experience can last longer and the exploration wider.
+Experiences of other communities, cultures, lifestyles are enriching and enable you to have more considerate decision making capabilities.
+Combine making an income with travelling and the enrichment can last a lot longer.